dragon-dune/dragon-dune/dragon-dune.md

     -   If the Goblins win the artifact, they receive a second artifact that is not revealed to the Elves.
     -   The winner may play a Special Card to avoid paying.
-    -   The ally of the Dwarves my elect (on one card per turn) not to pay.
+    -   The ally of the Dwarves may elect (on one card per turn) not to pay.

 4. The whole process repeats for the next player in player order.
     For each card, the next player after the current Starting Bidder